Header Image 1

 Also near MacArthur Park is the Elks Club, built in 1925 (Alexander Curlett and Claude Beelman).
 It once had 165 hotel rooms.
 It was later named Park Plaza Hotel and also served as a YMCA, retirement hotel, and other uses.

-Wilshire Boulevard makes a turn to the west at Lafayette Park, a small community park.
+Wilshire Boulevard makes a turn to the west at Lafayette Park, a small community park (mile 2.3).
 Before long, we pass one of the most famous and popular structures along the boulevard.
 The beautiful Art Deco style Bullocks Wilshire building became an instant center of shopping when it opened in 1929.
 Designed by John and Donald Parkinson, it was dubbed a "Cathedral of Commerce" and was visited by most of the big names in Hollywood.
 It was the first department store centered around the automobile and could not have functioned profitably had it not been for the automobile and Wilshire Boulevard.
-When it closed in the 1990s, there was concern for its continued existence, but Southwestern University School of Law stepped in and wonderfully restored the building for use as its law library.
+When it closed in the 1990s, there was concern for its continued existence, but Southwestern University School of Law stepped in and wonderfully restored the building for use as its law library (mile 2.6).
 It looks like it will continue, unlike another landmark we will pass soon.

 Bullocks Wilshire Bullocks Wilshire